-The Company's investments in entities in which the Company can exercise significant influence but does not own a majority equity interest or control are generally accounted for under the equity method of accounting, as the Company concluded it does not have control, but has the ability to exercise significant influence over the investees.
+The Company's investments in entities in which the Company can exercise significant influence but does not own a majority equity interest or control are generally accounted for under the equity method of accounting.
 Equity method investments are initially measured at cost, and are subsequently adjusted for cash contributions, distributions and the Company's share of the income and losses of the investees.
 The Company records its equity method investment in other non-current assets on the consolidated balance sheet.
 The Company's proportionate share of the income or loss from its equity method investment are recorded in others, net on the consolidated statement of operations.
 The Company reviews its investment periodically to determine if any investment may be impaired considering both qualitative and quantitative factors that may have a significant impact on the investees' fair value.
-The Company did not record any impairment charges related to its equity method investment for the years ended December 31, 2019, 2020 and 2021.
+The Company did not record any impairment charges related to its equity method investment for the years ended December 31, 2020, 2021 and 2022.